 - 1 tablespoon black pepper

-- 3. Remove the pork pieces and let them cool for a few minutes.
-Pour the cooking liquid into a heatproof bowl or measuring cup.
+- Move the pork to a roasting pan and let it cool for a few minutes.
+Pour the cooking liquid from the slow cooker into a heatproof bowl or measuring cup.